 - Do I have any personal, financial or other limitations that I should take into account when structuring my time off?

 - Are my parents / caregivers supportive?
 If not, why, and how can I talk with them about their concerns?

 - What do I hope to be different when I return to Brown?

 How do you file for the leave?
 Who should you talk to?
 What do you need to know?
 This powerpoint will send you in the right direction.

 Feel free to use this worksheet to write out some of your thoughts about taking a leave of absense.

 Consult an academic advising dean: Students who take a personal leave must consult with an academic dean in order to file the official Leavetaking form.
 Deans are happy to hear your plans.
 They can also provide insight on any ideas you have about your leave.
 Please visit the Dean of the College website for more information.

 Talk with a dean from the Office of Student Life (Graduate Center E): Students who take a medical leave work with a dean from the Office of Student Life to put a medical leave into place.
 Deans can help you understand the process of a medical leave, as well as assist in making a plan to heal oneself.
-Please visit the Office of Student Life website for more information, and check out OSSS’s Medical Leave Blog.
+Please visit the Office of Student Support Services website for more information, and check out OSSS’s Medical Leave Blog.